-As mathematically shown in the above equation \ref{eq:general-solution-s}, the filtered saliency map contains only the highest value across the selected ($K$) classes for each element in a 2D matrix ($S^{n_{k}^{*}}$).
-Other elements are set to zero.
+As shown mathematically in the equation above \ref{eq:general-solution-s}, the filtered saliency map contains only the highest value across the selected $K$ classes for each element in the 2D matrix $S^{n_{k}^{*}}$.
+All other elements are set to zero.

-Then, differently from Grad-CAM, the L2-normalisation is performed on a concatenated K-dimensional matrix ($S^{'}$):
+Then, unlike Grad-CAM, $L_2$-normalisation is applied to a concatenated K-dimensional matrix $S^{'}$:

-and passed into the ReLU activation function to get the final saliency map matrix ($S_{FM - G - CAM}$):
+and passed through the ReLU activation function to obtain the final saliency map matrix $S_{FM-G-CAM}$:

-As mentioned above, we set set ($K$) to 5 in this paper for ease of explanation.
-Deciding a value for ($K$) is discussed in Section \ref{subsec:k-val-selection}.
+As mentioned above, we set $K$ to 5 in this paper for ease of explanation.
+The choice of $K$ is discussed in Section \ref{subsec:k-val-selection}.

-L2-normalisation helps normalise feature maps across the classes, making the lower activations more pronounced and visible when visually displayed.
-We provide a comprehensive visual demonstration and comparison between Grad-CAM and FM-G-CAM in Section \ref{sec:results}.
+$L_2$-normalisation helps normalise feature maps across classes, making lower activations more pronounced and visible when displayed.
+We provide a comprehensive visual demonstration and comparison of Grad-CAM and FM-G-CAM in Section \ref{sec:results}.